bender-labs/wrap-website/docs/governance.md

 Two Quorum members must also be present in the Wrap Board at all times, although the Quorum members can change.

+All Wrap Community Wrap Board members (5) are subject to change during during this vote.

 #### Wrap Community Member Election
 Wrap Community Members of the Wrap Board will be elected on a quarterly basis.